vivektewary/vivektewary.github.io/_authors/vivek.md

 ___

-short_name: vivek
+short_name: Vivek Tewary
 name: Vivek Tewary
 position: math student

 ___

-Vivek is a PhD student in mathematics and hopes to become a working mathematician one day.
+Vivek has recently completed his mathematics and hopes to become a working mathematician one day.
 He also likes to read and tinker with his computer.